20041540MichaelKelly/labMoviesApp/README.md

 ### Authentication.

-[ List all the routes in your app and highlight those that are protected/private (require authentication).]

 + /login - Login page for the user to login with email and password,
 + /signup - Allow the user to create an account,
 + / (Protected) - List of 20  movies from the Discover endpoint,